wbhart/mpir/build.vc10/readme.txt

 Before any of these libraries is built the appropriate MPIR configuration file is generated and copied into config.h.
-After a static library is built its config.h file is copied into the output directory; the library and its associated files are then copied to the 'lib' sub-directory within the VC++ solution folder (build.vc10).
-Simlarly when a DLL is built, the resulting DLL, its export libraries and its debug symbol file are copied to the files mpir.dll, mpir.exp, mpir.lib and mpir.pdb within the 'dll' sub-directory.
+After a static library is built its config.h file is copied into the output directory; the library and its associated files are then copied to the appropriate sub-directory in the 'mpir\lib' sub-directory:

+   mpir\lib\win32\debug
+   mpir\lib\win32\release
+   mpir\lib\x64\debug
+   mpir\lib\x64\release

+Simlarly when a DLL is built, the resulting DLL, its export libraries and its debug symbol file are copied into the appropriate subdirectory in the mpir\dll subdirectory:

+   mpir\dll\win32\debug
+   mpir\dll\win32\release
+   mpir\dll\x64\debug
+   mpir\dll\x64\release

 This means that the 'dll' and 'lib' sub-directories respectively contain the last MPIR DLLs and static libraries built.
 These are then the